SAP-archive/teched2020-IIS361/exercises/ex3/README.md

 </Annotation>
 ```

-## RUN THE APP
+## Run the App
-<br>In this step, you will preview the application.
-Right click on webapp and choose Preview Application from the menu.</br>
+In this step, you will preview the application.
+Right click on webapp and choose Preview Application from the menu.

+## Summary
+You have successfully learned how to create Visual Filters and configure Criticality visualization as well.
+To continue the exercise please go to [Configuration of the Object Page](../ex4/README.md)